cloud-gov/site/content/docs/services/relational-database.md

 For databases used for development or staging environments, redundancy may not be as critical. **But for databases used in production applications, you should always use a `*-redundant` database plan.**

+If you need or want [a read replica for your database](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ReadRepl.html), use one of the `*-replica` database plans.
+The `*-replica` database plans also include redundancy of your database in multiple availability zones.

 ## Create an instance

 To create a service instance run the following command: